interfacewerk/sentence.js/README.md

 * `for` enables you to wait before executing the `do` if the conditions are fulfilled.
 It will also be described in more details after.

-Basically, everytime a variable changes in the sentence, the following process is executed:
+Basically, everytime a variable updates or rather set() is called upon in the sentence, the following process is executed:

 0. `mySentence.set("x",1,"y",2);`
 1. for each **concerned** `when` in the sentence